SiliconLabs/wiseconnect/examples/snippets/wlan_ble/out_of_box_demo/readme.md

 ## Test the Application

+### Application display

-The status of the application is updated in TFT-LCD display of the WPK baseboard.
-Additionally, to view the application prints on the console, refer [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/#console-input-and-output).
+If the pro kit used, The status of the application is updated in TFT-LCD display of the WPK baseboard.
+The SiWG917 dev kit does not have an onboard display.
+All device activities for the pro and dev kits can be observed on the serial terminal prints.
+To view the application prints on the console, refer [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/#console-input-and-output).

 ### Run the application

-- If the messages being displayed on the LCD display on WPK do not indicate the application binary version (as shown in the following image):
+- The SiWG917 dev kit comes pre-programmed with the SiWG917 demo v2.0.
+If the pro kit used, please check if the messages being displayed on the LCD display on WPK or the serial terminal prints do not indicate the application binary version (as shown in the following image):

     ![OOB initialization screen v1.0](resources/readme/status_lcd1_v1_0.png)